MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Interactables
 **Plates / Wells**
 : Three plates are near the obelisk on each floor, excluding the final floor where all three plates are lined up sequentially.
 These plates grant Resonant Breakthrough to players touching plates when active.
 When all 3 have deactivated after being active, the Caretaker will vanish, opening access to the next floor.
 If the Caretaker is on the fourth and final floor, he wipes the raid instead.
-: The first plate to activate will be the closest one to the side that Caretaker approached from and only activates when the boss is close enough to the obelisk - the only tell is that he becomes vulnerable to damage (verify).
-Plates permanently deactivate after 10ish seconds of being active (verify) (text prompt: "The current well begins to fade...") and then immediately activate the next eligible one closest to it.
+: The first plate to activate will be the closest one to the side that Caretaker approached from and only starts the activation routine when the obelisk glows.
+Presumably, if Caretaker is deemed to be unable to immediately move closer to the obelisk, the obelisk will glow.
+Plates permanently deactivate roughly 5 seconds of the Caretaker being near the obelisk, with a two second warning with the log, "The current well begins to fade...", and then immediately activate the next eligible one closest to it.
-: However, if he is stunned at the same time the final offering is accepted, the game probably assumes that the Caretaker is at the obelisk and will start damage phase early, giving the first plate a significantly longer duration.
-Occasionally, he will become permanently stunlocked - damage phase won't end until the damage gate kicks in.
+: Occasionally, he will become permanently stunlocked - damage phase won't end until the damage gate kicks in.

 ### Final Stand
 At the last floor, all gates are ignored and mechanic phase is skipped - he can now be killed.
 If he doesn't die before all plates expire, he enrages and wipes the raid.